HandBrake/HandBrake-docs/source/docs/en/latest/help/why-activity-log.markdown

 ## Can't I just tell you what you need to know without supplying an Activity Log?

 Perhaps.
-And generally, if I see a support request that is missing an Activity Log, but has enough information to supply an answer, I will respond to that request.
+And generally, if we see a support request that is missing an Activity Log, but has enough information to supply an answer, we will respond to that request.
 On the other hand, if you don't supply enough information, I will not respond, not even to tell you what you are missing.
 Dead air.
 There are other moderators that may respond depending on their mood and the phase